elastisys/compliantkubernetes/docs/release-notes/kubespray.md

 #### Updated

-- Fixed a bug that was making kubespray fail when running the `scale.yml` playbook.
+- Fixed a bug that was making Kubespray fail when running the `scale.yml` playbook.

 ### v2.23.0-ck8s1